 Glacier Skiing in EuropeGone are the days when people used to wait for the winter season to plan their ski holidays.
 Thanks to the Alp’s towering and glaciated peaks, more than 50 ski resorts in europe are now offering all-year-round glacier skiing in Europe.

 What Is Glacier Skiing?Not surprisingly, the Glaciers prevents the snow from melting completely.
 The glaciers cold temperatures below the creates a "snow-foundation" which lasts throughout the year.
 Glacier skiing in Europe doesn’t always mean skiing on ice; some ski resorts even offer limited powder stashed trails for skiing even in the summer.
 As a result, Olympic athletes and contenders train and prepare for the games in glacier ski resorts during the summer.
 Most of the slopes on glaciers are ideal for intermediate and advanced skiers.
 Glacier skiing in Europe is not limited to skiing in summer, it is also meant for those who like to challenge themselves in winter.
+Europe is home to some of the finest ski and snowboarding resorts on glaciers.
+You should definitely try out glacier skiing if; you’re on a budget, missed out a winter ski trip or if you just want to witness how your favourite winter athletes train during the summer.
+Here are top 10 European glaciers to visit:

 1. Hintertux Glacier